 The line item that grew up overnight.

 Twelve months ago AI spend was a footnote.
-Now it's the fastest-growing thing on your P&L, with the loosest controls.
-Flowstate is the governance loop built for it — see what's happening, decide the policy, enforce it where it counts, and resolve drift before it becomes a quarterly surprise.
+Now it's the fastest-growing line on your P&L, with the loosest controls.
+Flowstate gives you the tools to take it back — set the rules, watch what's happening, and stop the leaks before they leak.

 The same conversation, in every boardroom we sit in.